 - Patterns – look for any specific music/rhythm movement, scales, intervals.

 - Find hand position, notes, which hand when starts, play.

 - Choose a “thinking” tempo.

 - Play both hands together from the beginning to the end, do not stop to fix an error.

-To encourage your students to participate in sight reading activities, students can be prompted to play their favorite tunes by ear, then the teacher can add the harmony to the lesson.
+To encourage your students to participate in sight-reading activities, students can be prompted to play their favorite tunes by ear, then the teacher can add harmony to the lesson.
 Students can also compose their own melodies, write them down and then add time signature and fix the rhythm errors.
-By making sight reading a part of the student’s daily routine, the opportunity for independence grows, allowing for the student to be able to play and learn pieces all on their own.
+By making sight-reading a part of the student’s daily routine, the opportunity for independence grows, allowing the student to be able to play and learn pieces all on their own.